flutter/website/src/development/tools/devtools/memory.md

                  the library is filtered.</dd>
 <dt markdown="1">**Hide Libraries or Packages**</dt>
 <dd markdown="1">List of all libraries used in your application
                  are displayed.
-By default the libraries enabled above are filtered out (dart:*, package:flutter*,
+By default, the libraries enabled above are filtered out (dart:*, package:flutter*,
                  etc.).
 The libraries automatically filtered can
                  be enabled if you are interested in Dart core